anartovich/register-apis/README.md

 9. GitHub executes this action in a container on its cloud.
 It will take a minute or so to complete.
 Come back to this page later and check the status.
 If the action is successful, you should see a green checkmark (like in the image above).

+   Note: If the same API already registered in your API Manager, the deployment of that API will fail.
+You may modify the `.github/workflows/main.yml` and add the **-force** parameter at the end of the `apim-cli-$ENV.CLI-RELEASE/scripts/apim.sh` command

-10. Connect to your API Manager to confirm that APIs are regisetered.
+10. Connect to your API Manager to confirm that APIs are registered.

 11. Now, go back to your Linux machine where you've installed Axway API Management and switch to your git repo folder.